baldengineers/easytf2_mapper/readme.txt

 Ctrl+E = export vmf. do this when you're done.
 This will export, then give you an option to launch your .vmf into hammer.

-Ctrl+J = Change environmental lighting (obsolete)

-Ctrl+H = Opens Hammer.
-The first time you do this, you will have to point the program to your hammer.exe

-Alt+click on a square with a prefab on it to remove it.
+Ctrl+I = Create your own prefab.
 When creating a prefab, make it in the lower right quadrant of the grid, with one corner touching the origin.
 Make the ground a 64 high 512*512 block for uniformity.
-Report bugs with this to toadsrc@gmail.com.
+Report bugs with this to toadsrc@gmail.com, as this is probably the buggiest part of the program.

+Ctrl+H = Opens Hammer.
+The first time you do this, you will have to point the program to your hammer.exe.

+Ctrl+B = Choose skybox from a list.
+This will make the skybox of the rendered map the one you chose.

+Ctrl+R = Remove a variable amount of prefabs from the end of the list.
+Really only used by developers.

+Ctrl+Q/Alt+f4 = Quit

+Alt+click on a square with a prefab on it to remove whatever was on it.

-After exporting, open the .vmf in hammer to make it into a .bsp.
+After exporting, open the .vmf in hammer, or choose the option on the popup to load your file straight into hammer.

-TODO: http://pythonhosted.org/PyInstaller/ create redistributable package. as a side note, we need to manually add every single prefab
-.py, as pyinstaller cannot detect modules imported with the modification of sys.path
+copyright 2016, Bald Engineers.
+Hammer, a Source Engine mapping tool belongs to Valve Corporation.